ivans-innovation-lab/my-company-documentation/chapter3/infrastructure-as-code.md

   * [my-company-project-materialized-view](https://github.com/ivans-innovation-lab/my-company-project-materialized-view)

 * artifacts are deployed on Artifactory instance.
 Parent maven [pom](https://github.com/ivans-innovation-lab/my-company-common/blob/master/pom.xml) file is configured to use the Artifactory.

-* deployable artifacts are deployed on test, staging and production environments.

 ### Running Jenkins and Artifactory